 Pigs are greedy, chickens fearful, bears hide and sleep, bulls charge ahead.
 Over the years, these names have become synonymous with a person’s investment interest or view of how the market is going to move.
 The names of the animals signify an individual’s approach or philosophical investment strategy.

 Here are the animal definitions converted to investment philosophies:

 Bull: A Bull Market means the economy is growing and means investor confidence and anticipation of market growth.

-Chicken: A Chicken Market is fear.
+Chicken: A Chicken Market is a fear.
 Chickens have no specific plan and are driven by fear of losing their money.
-Fear overrides common sense and any plan is quickly changed if a loss occurs.
+Fear overrides common sense, and any plan is quickly changed if a loss occurs.

 But what about this….what if you can’t afford to lose any of your important money!
 How do you evolve from the barnyard descriptions with a philosophy that makes sense to you?
-In other words, how does your retirement plans relate to safety, security and stability?
+In other words, how do your retirement plans relate to safety, security, and stability?

 While no one approach makes sense for everyone, using a new financial vehicle called a Fixed Indexed Annuity with an income rider attached works for many people.
 The annuity provides total protection from any downside movement in the stock market while providing a guaranteed yield in the range of 4% to8% when used as income. (income rider)

 If it is time to take a new approach to some of your essential retirement funds, consider this powerful option, then maybe you will no longer be a barnyard animal, you could be soaring like an eagle.